 Osteoporosis prevention and treatment include exercise and the right amount of calcium in your diet.
 Most adults over age 50 need a total of around 1,200 mg daily.
 The best way to get calcium is through the foods you eat.
 You may need calcium supplements if your diet is not providing enough calcium to keep your bones strong.
 Taking too much calcium, however, can increase the risk of kidney stones and possibly heart disease.
 Vitamin D helps your body absorb calcium and build it into the bones.
 Most adults don’t have enough vitamin D in their bodies.

 A well-balanced diet with calcium-rich foods, plus calcium and vitamin D supplements, however, may not be enough to protect bones and prevent osteoporosis in all people.
-Each individual’s health and family history are different, so the risk of breaking bones differs for each person.
+Everyone's health and family history are different, so the risk of breaking bones differs for each person.
 Some people may need to take medications to treat osteoporosis.

 The U.S. Food and Drug Administration (FDA) has approved several medications for preventing and treating osteoporosis.
 These drugs include: